 The Quantitative Reasoning section (QR) consists of math word problems and is by far the most challenging section of the ISEE for most Houston students.

-We attribute this improvement to the fact that tutors spend a significant amount of time both remediating math that a student should already know and strengthening the student’s understanding so that they’re better equipped to apply those basic skills to new and novel math questions.
+We attribute this improvement to the fact that tutors spend a significant amount of time both remediating math that a student should already know and strengthening the student’s understanding so that they’re better equipped to apply those basic skills to novel math questions.
 For advanced students, tutors will also cover material they have yet to see in school.

-Mathematics Achievement – Big Score Gains
+Mathematics Achievement – Longest Section with Second Biggest Gains

 Essay – Not Scored But Not Ignored

 Since the essay is not scored, we prepare for this section last and only if time allows.
-Key strategies include ensuring the student knows how to structure a basic essay, identify what the prompt is asking, and respond in such a way that showcases their personality with examples.
+Key strategies include ensuring the student knows how to structure a basic essay, identify what the prompt is asking, and respond in such a way that showcases their personality with concrete examples.

 When to Start Preparing for the ISEE

-In high stakes, standardized testing, the biggest constraints are always the student’s baseline abilities and time.
+In high-stakes standardized testing, the biggest constraints are always the student’s baseline abilities and time.
 Therefore, we recommend that students start by taking a diagnostic test the summer before their applications are due the following January.

 Summary of Findings: